samlochrin8/SkyrimCalculator/README.md

 # SkyrimCalculator
-Damage and Armour Calculator to adress complexities with levelling, skills and enchaments.
+Damage and Armour Calculator to adress complexities with levelling, skills and enchantments.